frnmst/gnupot/README.md

     server.
 - Very simple setup.
   - Stupid setup, using `dialog`, which initializes local and remote repositories.
-    User configuration is also written.
+    User configuration file is also written locally.
 - Not (yet?) cross platform (intended as OS not architecture), but (nearly) cross distro (see [below](#tests)).
+  - It works both on system with a GUI as well as headless ones (servers, embedded, etc...).
+In the second case notifications are (obviously) not shown.

 ##Howto